-Decades of uranium enrichment and support activities at Portsmouth required the use of a number of typical and special industrial chemicals and materials.
-Gaseous Diffusion Plant operations generated hazardous, radioactive, mixed (both hazardous and radioactive), and nonchemical (sanitary) wastes.
+Decades of uranium enrichment and support activities at the Portsmouth site required the use of a number of standard and specialized industrial chemicals and materials.
+Gaseous Diffusion Plant (GDP) operations generated hazardous, radioactive, mixed (hazardous and radioactive), and nonchemical (sanitary) wastes.
 Past operations also resulted in soil and groundwater contamination at areas located within plant boundaries.

 The Environmental Cleanup Program was established by DOE in 1989 to evaluate and take appropriate actions to ensure protection of human health and the environment.
 Cleanup activities include site investigations, environmental response actions, and decontamination and decommissioning (D&D) of inactive facilities.
 Decisions and projects consider risk analysis along with programmatic goals, legal requirements, regulatory milestones, stakeholder input, and available funding.

 Cleanup is predominantly funded through the Uranium Enrichment D&D Fund shared among all three GDPs, therefore the cleanup strategy takes into consideration the ramping down of the Oak Ridge GDP cleanup and the future GDP cleanup requirements at the Paducah site, along with the Portsmouth site cleanup mission.

 DOE is managing the cleanup of environmental media (e.g., soil and groundwater) impacted by past site operations to meet cleanup levels set forth in the Resource Conservation and Recovery Act (RCRA) Corrective Action Program and approved by DOE and the Ohio Environmental Protection Agency to protect human health and the environment.
 Past operations have led to environmental contamination from the degreasing solvent trichloroethylene (TCE), radionuclides, heavy metals, and polychlorinated biphenyls (PCBs).